Where to eat in Budapest

-Meat is the main ingredient in Hungary and it is usually served with onion and paprika.
-If you like wine, there are several Hungarian wines that we recommend you try like Villány, Eger and Szekszárd.
+Meat is the main ingredient in Hungary and it's usually served with onion and paprika.
+If you like wine, there are several Hungarian wines that we recommend you try like Villány, Eger, and Szekszárd.

 If you would like to have something quick to eat, there are several fast-food restaurants that serve international cuisine.
-Moreover, if you like pizza, there are several pizzerias that sell large take away pizzas for less than 1,000 Ft.
+Moreover, if you like pizza, there are several pizzerias that sell large takeaway pizzas for less than 1,000 Ft (US$ 2.90).

 Best restaurants in Budapest